I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Without an offer, you don’t have any takers.
 That’s just common sense, right?

-But you have to deliver the best offer at the best time.
+But you have to deliver the best offer at the right time.
 What will convince your readers to click on your email?
 A subject line that’s impossible to resist.

 These types of offers compel users to click, if only to explore it further and decide whether or not it’s worth their time — or their cash.

-We love things that are simple and easy.
-What can I say?
+We love simple and easy things.
+What can we say?
 We, as humans, are pretty lazy.

 If you can offer a quick and easy fix for a legitimate problem, your email subscribers will click.
 They won’t have a choice.

-See where I’m going?
-Tease a simple fix for a legitimate problem.
+See where we’re going?
+Tease a simple fix for a legitimate problem

 There are two types of urgency and scarcity:

 You don’t want to manufacture scarcity or urgency.
-It might have worked 10 years ago, but consumers have wised up.
+It might have worked 10 years ago, but consumers have gotten wise.

 Confused?
 Let me explain.